dohminion/ADLabBuild/README.md

 Install-WindowsFeature Net-Framework-Core

 7. Install GPAE from above
-8. Run ADTeamStructureBuild - Creates a segmented OU, GPO, Groups, Admin Accounts.
-GPO enforces local admins, delegation lets teams add Servers to only this OU (great for DevOps/CICD processes) without granting more permissions that absolutely required.
-Each of the Admin accounts are designed to be managed by a PAM systems with single use passwords.
+8. Run ADTeamStructureBuild - Creates segmented OUs, GPOs, Groups, and Admin Accounts.
+GPO enforces local admins.
+Delegation is configured to let teams add Servers to only this OU (great for DevOps/CICD processes) without granting more permissions than absolutely required.
+Each of the Admin accounts are designed to be managed by a PAM system with single use passwords.